How to Introduce Yourself in an Email

 How to Write an Introductory Email – Samples

-Now that we’ve covered the core concepts of how to introduce yourself in an email, here’s a few samples you can use as inspiration.
+Now that we’ve covered the core concepts of how to introduce yourself in an email, here are a few samples you can use as inspiration.
 Remember, keep it concise and friendly without being too casual, and pay attention to the opening and closing greetings.

 How to Introduce Yourself via Email — Sample